srikanthlogic/QuestMaker/docs/DEVELOP.md

 # QuestCraft Developer Guide

 Welcome, developer!
-This guide provides instructions for setting up, running, and contributing to the QuestCraft engine.
+This guide provides instructions for setting up, running, testing, and contributing to the QuestCraft engine.

 ## Project Overview